South Willamette Street Improvement Plan

 2016 Construction Project Completed

-More improvements in the area are expected in 2018 with construction of a pavement preservation project.
+More improvements are expected in 2018 with construction of a pavement preservation project.
 Thanks to an award of federal funding, $2 million will be available for sidewalk replacement, street lighting, and other pedestrian-scale improvements.

 Post-Construction Planning Process

 The pilot study restriping will last a full calendar year following an adjustment period after construction.
 The restriping will provide an opportunity to confirm traffic modeling data and learn from actual experience before permanent changes are made to that section of Willamette Street.
 Lessons learned from the pilot study can also be applied to other transportation corridor projects.
 A report to the Eugene City Council detailing the study results from transportation, economic, and user experience perspectives is expected in early 2017.
 Following a final decision on the South Willamette Street configuration, a pavement preservation project is planned for construction in 2018 when the final street configuration decision will be implemented.

 On May 27, 2014, the Eugene City Council accepted the South Willamette Street Improvement Plan and directed staff to implement a pilot study of South Willamette Street Improvement Plan street design Alternative #3 (three lanes with bike lanes) and report back with findings after a 12-month study period.